JeffLiu114514/173-project4-database-model-using-C/Readme.txt

 and you can run it by
 ./run.exe

+Our code can perfectly execute all required functions in the command line, including
+1. creating the database,
+2. perform five required insert, delete, and lookup operations in part1,
+3. perform two required queries with REPL,
+4. perform four required relational algebra operations.

+We have not done any extra credits.

+Things you might want to know:
-In part1, we originally planned to use a simple hash function which is to simple add up the value of char and mod by table size, like int hashString(char *key) {
+In part1, we originally planned to use a simple hash function which is to simply add up the value of char and mod by table size, like int hashString(char *key) {
     int temp = 0;